You’ll see credit for completing this quiz in “Unit 1 Cumulative Assessment.”

 Impressive!
 Tertiary structure (at “D”) is caused by interactions between side chains.

-HINT FOR NEXT TIME.
+Hint.
 Find a level of structure with loops and turns.
 These are caused by hydrogen, covalent, and ionic bonds between side chains.

 Hemoglobin, insulin, and many other proteins require this level of structure.